pnp/PnP/Solutions/Business.StarterIntranet/README.md

 Before starting, you'll need to setup tour environment:

 - Install at latest release of [PnP PowerShell cmdlets SharePointPnPPowerShellXXX](https://github.com/OfficeDev/PnP-PowerShell/releases) according to your SharePoint version.
-- Install Node.js on your machine https://nodejs.org/en/ (v6.10.1)
+- Install Node.js on your machine https://nodejs.org/en/ *(v6.10.1)*
 - Install the 'webpack' Node JS client (`npm i webpack -g`).
-This sample uses webpack v2.
+This solution uses webpack v2.
 - Go to the ".\app" folder and install all dependencies listed in the package.json file by running the `npm i` cmd
 - Check if everything is OK by running the "`webpack`" cmd from the ".\app" folder.
 You shouldn't see any errors here.
 - Create a site collection with the **publishing template**.